Melt 25g butter in a pan and remove from the heat.

 Mix the sugar, raisins and dark chocolate and spread over the dough, leaving a 1 cm gap around the edges.

 Roll the dough up as tightly as possible on the long side.
 Seal the edges and cut into 12 slices.
 Place onto a lined baking tray or in my case a 23 cm square silicone mould.
 Cover and leave in a warm place to rise for another hour or so until doubled in size.

-Bake at 190℃ (375℉, Gas 5), for about 30 minutes until golden brown.
-Warm some honey and brush over the hot buns.
+Bake at 190℃ (375℉, Gas 5) for about 30 minutes until golden brown.
+Warm the honey in a pan and brush over the hot buns.
 Turn out onto a rack to cool.